CAR T-Cell Therapy: A Healthcare Professional's Guide - Cancer Targets

 Gene Therapy to the Rescue

-The first investigational oncology gene therapy known as a chimeric antigen receptor (CAR) T-cell therapy is now FDA approval.
-These agents -- by all means an bioengineering marvel -- are constructed from the patient's own T lymphocytes to escalate their cancer-killing ability, and then re-infused back into the patient.
-The re-engineered T cells are then directed to kill the cancer cells.
+Chimeric antigen receptor (CAR) T-cell therapies are now FDA approval.
+These agents -- by all means an bioengineering marvel -- are constructed from the patient's own T lymphocytes and then re-infused back into the patient.
+The re-engineered T cells are then directed to seek out and kill the cancer cells.

 Naturally occurring T cells aren't always as efficient as they should be in targeting malignancies.
 Cancers can evade the T-cells, the T-cells become less effective, the T-cells don't replicate appropriately, and they can miss identifying the tumor target as a foreign body.
 CAR-T can help to re-invigorate the T cell to do its job.

 The rates of complete response with CAR T in certain leukemias and lymphomas have been impressive, and some patients have been in sustained or partial remissions for years.
-But it's important to note many studies are still under FDA review for other uses and side effects can be serious.
+But it's important to note that many studies are still ongoing for other cancer types.

 CAR T-Cell Therapy: Cancer Success

 The primary successes seen with CAR T are with refractory hematologic malignancies such as non-Hodgkin lymphomas (NHL) and B-cell leukemias.
 The C19 tumor target has been the most common tumor target for these cancers.
-The FDA has received a CAR T agent biological license application (BLA) for axicabtagene ciloleucel (KTE-C19 or Axi-Cel) from Kite Pharma.
-It is up for FDA review in 3 subtypes of aggressive B-cell non-Hodgkin lymphoma.
-A decision is expected in the fall of 2017.
-Promising results for Axi-Cel have been demonstrated in:
+Yescarta (axicabtagene ciloleucel) was approved for 3 subtypes of aggressive B-cell Non-Hodgkin lymphoma:

 Other cancer types under early phase investigation include: